MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 *  Security.
 *  Other.

 Feedback in the **Issues** tool is provided by several sources, including the Chromium platform, Deque axe, MDN browser compatibility data, and webhint.
-For information about these sources of feedback that populate the **Issues** tool, navigate to:
+For information about these sources of feedback that populate the **Issues** tool, see:
 *  [axe Tools Overview](https://www.deque.com/axe)
 *  [browser-compat-data repo](https://github.com/mdn/browser-compat-data)
 *  [webhint](https://webhint.io)